spack/spack/lib/spack/docs/packaging_guide.rst

 package that is shown when you run ``spack info``.
 If you don't provide a description, Spack will just print "None" for the description.

-In addition the package description, there are a few fields you'll need to fill out.
+In addition to the package description, there are a few fields you'll need to fill out.
 They are as follows:

 ``homepage`` (required)